forta-network/starter-kits/entity-cluster-bot/README.md

 instances "knows what is hapening in the other" but there are more operation over the infrastructure so the cost are higher.
 By design there is a relationship betweeen cost and accuracy.

 Having a TX_SAVE_STEP = 150*6 (that are around 1 block of ethereum in every 10s, that is around a minute) the cost are:
-DYNAMO_TABLE 0.65 USD/Month (1 write capacity, 1 read capacity)
+DYNAMO_TABLE 0.65 USD/Month (2 write capacity, 2 read capacity)
-DYNAMO_MUTEX_TABLE_NAME 0.65 USD/Month (1 write capacity, 1 read capacity)
 S3_BUCKET 0.3 USD/Month
 Total: 1.6 USD/Month